Editing and collaborating on issues

 You can easily keep your team informed by using the button to share an issue with other JIRA users.
 If your administrator has enabled anonymous access, you can also share issues by entering the email address of a non-JIRA user.

 If you want to invite members of your team to help you work on an issue, you can mention them by typing @ and their username in the issue description or comment.
+People already involved in the issue, like the reporter or a commenter, will be listed first in the user list so you can select them faster.
 Note that the users you mention will be notified once you save the issue description or comment.

 Editing issue details